cagov/caldata-mdsa-training/docs/cloud-data-warehouses/snowflake.md

 This training is intended to give a very high overview of how to interact with key functionality in Snowflake.
 The training is split into two days, each day has approx. 90 minutes of content (a mix of lecture, live demonstration, and interactive exercises)

-- Day 1 covers an intro to Snowflake, how your team will be using it, some of the underlying architecture of Snowflake in general and specific to how ODI usually sets up data projects, and a tour of the Snowflake user interface
+-Day 1 covers an intro to Snowflake, how your team will be using it, some of the underlying architecture of Snowflake in general and specific to how ODI usually sets up data projects, and a tour of the Snowflake user interface

-- Day 2 covers the basics of data loading, storage, and querying in Snowflake
+-Day 2 covers the basics of data loading, storage, and querying in Snowflake

 ## **Day 1**